The amount of monitoring with IUI or artificial insemination varies based on the type of cycle:

 Natural Cycles with IUI

-Natural cycles with IUI have the least amount of monitoring, In these cases, either over the counter LH predictor kits are used to determine when ovulation occurs and the IUI is timed accordingly.
-Alternatively, an ultrasound can be performed between cycle days 11-14 to determine if a mature follicle has developed and subsequently, HCG is administered which will cause ovulation to occur within 36-44 hours.
+Natural cycles with IUI have the least amount of monitoring, In these cases, either over-the-counter LH predictor kits are used to determine when ovulation occurs and the IUI is timed accordingly.
+Alternatively, an ultrasound can be performed between cycle days 11-14 to determine if a mature follicle has developed, and subsequently, HCG is administered which will cause ovulation to occur within 36-44 hours.
 Then the insemination(s) are scheduled.
 Progesterone vaginal supplementation is then started one day after the IUI and continued for 12-14 days until the pregnancy test.
 If the pregnancy test is negative, the progesterone must be stopped in order to allow for the period to occur.

-Clomiphene citratre (Clomid) cycles have slightly more monitoring.
+Clomiphene citrate (Clomid) cycles have slightly more monitoring.
 An ultrasound is performed on cycle days 2, 3, or 4 in order to confirm that no ovarian cysts are present prior to starting the Clomid.
 Taking Clomid in the presence of cysts can lead to an abnormal response and the enlargement of already present cysts.
-The woman then takes clomid either 50 to 150 mg daily for five days.
+The woman then takes Clomid either 50 to 150 mg daily for five days.
 A mid-cycle (days 11-14) ultrasound is performed to determine if and how many mature follicles (measuring 20-24mm) are present and also evaluate the endometrial lining.
-In 10% of women, the anti-estrogen effect of clomid can cause unexpected thinning of the endometrial lining which is detrimental to implantation of an embryo.
-If this persists over two or more attempts, clomid may not be an appropriate treatment option.
+In 10% of women, the anti-estrogen effect of Clomid can cause unexpected thinning of the endometrial lining which is detrimental to the implantation of an embryo.
+If this persists over two or more attempts, Clomid may not be an appropriate treatment option.
 Once mature follicles are present, HCG is administered and the IUI(s) will follow within 24-48 hours, once again followed by the use of vaginal progesterone.
-The risk of multiples pregnancies with Clomid is approximately 8% with the majority being twins.
+The risk of a multiples pregnancies with Clomid is approximately 8% with the majority being twins.

 Gonadotropin Cycles (Fertility Shots)